 OpenVPM vs DaySmart Vet

-DaySmart Vet is a clean, affordable cloud system for small practices.
-OpenVPM offers the same approachability with open source and no per-seat ceiling.
+DaySmart Vet is an established cloud system for small practices.
+OpenVPM adds public source and no per-seat meter, but remains in controlled clinic pilots.

 DaySmart Vet, formerly Vetter Software, is a cloud PIMS known for a clean interface, friendly support, and transparent starting pricing.
 It suits small and growing general practices that want something simple.
-It is closed-source, with a public API sandbox for developers.
-OpenVPM offers a similarly approachable experience and goes further with full open source, self-hosting, and a deeper open API.
+OpenVPM offers public source and self-hosting, but its clinic rollout and API surface are still limited to controlled, selected workflows.

 Pricing for other systems is publicly reported by third parties, not official rate cards.
 We aim to be fair.
 If something here is out of date, tell us and we will fix it.